 Asset class Depreciation rate

 Leasehold land and buildings 0.8 - 2%

 Building improvements 6.6 - 20%

 Fixtures, fittings and equipment 10 - 20%

+Computer equipment

-Computer equipment 10 - 20%
+and the second s 10 - 20%

 Assets in the course of construction are included at cost.
 Depreciation on these assets is not charged until they are brought into use and reclassified to freehold or leasehold land and buildings.